Common-law couples deserve equal property rights: Townsend

 Alberta’s government recently introduced Bill 28, legislation that would expand the province’s Matrimonial Property Act to govern, for the first time, the division of property between splitting common-law couples, as well as divorcing spouses.
 As a result, if it passes, the law will be renamed the Family Property Act.

-And Townsend, principal of Townsend Law, says Ontario should follow suit.
+And Townsend, a partner with Brauti Thorning LLP, says Ontario should follow suit.

 "The whole concept of giving common-law partners the same rights as married couples is a good one,” she says.
 "Anything that moves us in that direction is a positive development, and more in keeping with the times as they are in 2019.”